yulin-physics/msci-three-state-cyclic-model/README.md

 ## Objectives

-The aim of this project is to reproduce everything in the origi paper and explore other initial conditions.
+The aim of this project is to reproduce everything in the original paper and explore other initial conditions.